duguguang/UnityGames/README.md

-This is a 3d shooting game made by unity
+This is a 3d shooting game developed by unity and finished at colleage We are the team unity programming group